-- 128. NRAs should ensure that ISPs providing IAS to all end-users (e.g. consumer and business customer end-users) include relevant information referred to in Article 4(1) (a) to (e) in a clear, comprehensible and comprehensive manner in contracts that include IAS, and publish that information, for example on an ISP's website49. - 129.
-NRAs should also note that the transparency requirements laid down in Articles 4(1) and 4(2) are in addition to the measures provided in directive 2002/22/EC (the Universal Service Directive)50, particularly in Chapter IV thereof.
+128. NRAs should ensure that ISPs providing IAS to all end-users (e.g. consumer and business customer end-users) include relevant information referred to in Article 4(1) (a)

+- to (e) in a clear, comprehensible and comprehensive manner in contracts that include IAS, and publish that information, for example on an ISP's website54. - 129.
+NRAs should also note that the transparency requirements laid down in Articles 4(1) and 4(2) are in addition to the measures provided in directive 2002/22/EC (the Universal Service Directive)55, particularly in Chapter IV thereof.
 National law may also lay down additional monitoring, information and transparency requirements, including those concerning the content, form and manner of the information to be published. - 130.
 NRAs should look to ensure that ISPs adhere to the following practices in order to ensure that information is clear and comprehensible: - it should be easily accessible and identifiable for what it is; - it should be accurate and up to date; - it should be meaningful to end-users, i.e. relevant, unambiguous and presented in a useful manner; - it should not create an incorrect perception of the service provided to the end-user; - it should be comparable at least between different offers, but preferably also between different ISPs, so that end-users are able to compare the offers (including the contractual terms used by different ISPs) and ISPs in such a way that the comparison can show differences and similarities. - 131.
 NRAs should ensure that ISPs include in the contract and publish the information referred to in Article 4(1) (a) to (e).
-This could be presented in two parts (levels of detail):51

-51 NRAs should note that ISPs are also under an obligation to provide information to consumers before being bound by the contract under other EU instruments: the Consumer Rights Directive (http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32011L0083&rid=1), the Unfair Commercial Practices Directive
+This could be presented in two parts (levels of detail):56 - The first part could provide high-level (general) information.
+The information about the IAS provided should include, for example, an explanation of speeds, examples of popular applications that can be used with a sufficient quality, and an explanation of how such applications are influenced by the limitations of the provided IAS.
+This

+(http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32000L0031&from=EN)

-49 IAS providers are reminded of the imminent obligations under Directive (EU) 2018/1972 establishing the European Electronic Communications Code, in particular Article 102 which relates to information requirements for contracts and Article 103 (3) which addresses the comparison tool.
+54 IAS providers are reminded of the imminent obligations under Directive (EU) 2018/1972 establishing the European Electronic Communications Code, in particular Article 102 which relates to information requirements for contracts and Article 103 (3) which addresses the comparison tool.
 These obligations will be binding on service providers following transposition by Member States.

-50 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 125 of Directive (EU) 2018/1972.
+55 With effect from 21 December 2020, references to Directive 2002/22/EC should be read as references to Directive (EU) 2018/1972: see Article 125 of Directive (EU) 2018/1972.